All posts

 Frequently Asked Questions

-What is the relationship between ChatGPT Apps and MCP?
+What is the relationship between ChatGPT Apps and MCP Apps?

-ChatGPT Apps are built on the Model Context Protocol (MCP).
+ChatGPT Apps are built as MCP Apps on the Model Context Protocol (MCP).
 Think of ChatGPT Apps as the GUI layer of MCP.
 Every UI page is an MCP Resource, and every API endpoint is an MCP Tool.
-Architect your apps around these MCP concepts for best results.
+Use sunpeak to architect your ChatGPT Apps around these MCP concepts for best results.

 Why aren't my ChatGPT App changes showing up after deployment?